Samantha Schmidt wins 28th Keating College Writing Challenge

 We are a nonprofit, independent organization dedicated to the study of journalism at Indiana colleges.
 Each year, we give away thousands of dollars in scholarships to talented students who have shown they are dedicated to the profession.

 Finally, don't miss our largest annual fundraiser -- the Last Row Party -- a celebration of the three drivers who start in the back row of the Indianapolis 500 race.
-The party is held on the Friday night before the Indy 500 and attracts open-wheel racing enthusiasts from across the country.
+The party is held on a day or two before the Indy 500 and attracts open-wheel racing enthusiasts from across the country.